 - Hesse, et. al. v.
-Sprint-- $20 million class action verdict
+Sprint-- ($20 million) Class action verdict

-In 2006, Sprint customers Christopher Hesse and Nathaniel Olsen alleged in a consumer class action lawsuit filed in King County Superior Court and later removed to federal court that Sprint PCS engaged in misleading and illegal billing practices by charging all Sprint PCS customers in the State of Washington a tax that state law prohibited businesses from charging.
+In 2006 with Sprint customers Christopher Hesse and Nathaniel Olsen as plaintiffsalleged in a consumer class action lawsuit filed in King County Superior Court and later removed to federal court that Sprint PCS engaged in misleading and illegal billing practices by charging all Sprint PCS customers in the State of Washington a tax that state law prohibited businesses from charging.
 Instead of acknowledging its illegal conduct and repaying the collected taxes to its customers, Sprint PCS started an 8-year legal battle that reached as high as the doorsteps of the United States Supreme Court.
 Sprint PCS spared no expense in defending its conduct and raised every legal loophole Sprint could conjure.
 Sprint first argued that it did not have to abide by state law and could go right on charging the illegal tax (and it did just that).
 Sprint finally argued that the courthouse doors were closed to its Washington customers and the case should be decided on an individual basis through a secret tribunal chosen by Sprint PCS from which there was no right to appeal.
 The settlement will fully reimburse every Sprint PCS customer who paid the illegal tax plus interest from 2002 to the present.

 - Remme v.
 State of Washington & City of Seattle -- ($4,000,000) WSDOT Bridge Inspectors photo-documented and reported a 2-inch vertical change between concrete sidewalk panels, calling it a Priority One “tripping hazard”.
 After assigning it a repair number, WSDOT did nothing else.
 One year later, on April 2, 2011, Lan Remme rode his bicycle onto this Montlake Bridge sidewalk, traveling at 5 mph.
 According to an eyewitness, at the very point of the 2-inch “tripping hazard”, his front wheel abruptly stopped, pitching him over the handlebars.
 His helmeted head struck the sidewalk, and he was left motionless.
 Lan is now an incomplete quadriplegia and suffered serious nijuries including right sinus and orbital facial fractures.